 Not many places in the world offer a legitimate “black sand” beach.
 In fact, many beaches in the world that claim “black sand” are actually a mix of different sand types.
 What makes Punaluu so unique is the sand on the shore is actually volcanic glass – primordial magma supercooled by the crashing waves in an explosive manner.

-World-renown Punaluu Beach is one of the most famous Black Sand Beaches on the Big Island.
+World-renowned Punaluu Beach is one of the most famous Black Sand Beaches on the Big Island.
 In Hawaiian, ‘Punaluu’ means “coral dived for”, or “spring dived for”.

 Before science could prove them correct, ancient Hawaiians understood that fresh spring water flowed into the bay with nutrients for fish and honu (Green Sea Turtle).
 Honus are regulars at Punaluu, either floating a few meters offshore, basking in the sun on the jet black shores, or grazing in the crystal clear waters.